kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 - There are 0 diff entities that have a diff-ratio greater than the criteria given, and is "checked to be ignorable"
 - There are 6 diff entities in total.

 In other words, I created 6 materials (PNG screenshot and HTML source saved).
-I set `1.0%` as the criteria of evaluating the diffRatio; if an entity has a diffRatio greather than 1.0, it will be marked *warning*, hence the figure `46.66%` is highlighted with the background color of yellow.
+I set `1.0%` as the criteria of evaluating the diffRatio; if an entity has a diffRatio greater than 1.0, it will be marked *warning*, hence the figure `46.66%` is highlighted with the background color of yellow.

 A large diffRatio indicates to me that there must be some reason that caused significant visual differences; therefore I should look into the system.
 Definitely I will do for every entities warned.
 I would find some reason why the diffRatio is as large as `46.66%`.
 No matter what the reason is, I would decide whether the entity is **ignorable** or not.